lsst-ts/ts_dsm/doc/index.rst

 ========

-The Dome Seeing Monitor (DSM) CSC is responsible for taking output telemetry files from the Dome Seeing Monitor UI (need doc link) and sending the information via SAL for recording in the EFD.
+The Dome Seeing Monitor (DSM) CSC is responsible for taking output telemetry files from the Dome Seeing Monitor UI and sending the information via SAL for recording in the EFD.
 Although the DSM is part of the Environmental Awareness System, it currently runs stand-alone and is not tied in to the EAS in any manner.